zachvalenta/jvns.ca/content/post/2018-08-14-i-started-a-company-.markdown

 interesting questions like:

 * will more or less people read my zines if I sell them than if they're free?
+* does selling zines make it harder to make weird niche zines because there's an incentive to make things that are more general-interest?
 * does having a side business make it easier to do high quality work?
 * do people value work more if it's not free?
 * right now I'm selling zines for $10, but $10 is is a lot of money for many people (both in the US and outside the US). how do I keep them accessible?